Compare performance, boot space, consumption and price in one view.

-The Toyota Yaris (Hatchback) is powered by a Full Hybrid or Petrol engine and comes with a Automatic or Manuel transmission.
-In comparison, the Renault Clio (Hatchback) features a Full Hybrid, Petrol or LPG engine and a Automatic or Manuel gearbox.
+The Toyota Yaris (Hatchback) comes with a Full Hybrid or Petrol engine and Automatic or Manuel transmission.
+In comparison, the Renault Clio (Hatchback) features a Full Hybrid or Petrol engine with Automatic or Manuel transmission.

-When it comes to boot capacity, the Toyota Yaris offers 286 L, while the Renault Clio provides 391 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 280 HP of the Toyota Yaris or the 143 HP of the Renault Clio suits your needs better.
+When it comes to boot capacity, the Toyota Yaris offers 286 L, while the Renault Clio provides 391 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 280 HP of the Toyota Yaris or the 143 HP of the Renault Clio suits your needs better.

 The Toyota Yaris exudes a charming blend of practicality and style, making it an appealing choice for urban drivers.
 Its compact design allows for easy manoeuvrability in crowded city streets, while the interior offers a surprisingly spacious and comfortable environment.
 With a focus on fuel efficiency and reliability, the Yaris remains a popular option for those seeking a balance between performance and economy.